 Decadent Double Chocolate Almond Cookies

-Around here, we’ve really cut back on eating sweets.
+Around here, we don’t indulge in sweets as much as we used to.
 But, when I made these double chocolate almond cookies for my son and his college friends, I knew I was in trouble!
 Of course, I had to sample at least one to make sure they were tasty.
 That’s a mom’s duty, right?

 Believe me when I say these cookies are love (hate?) at first bite.